-Rikhi is presently an Executive Director in the Thakral Family Group of companies (the "Family Group") and currently oversees the Family Group's property division and is jointly responsible for the development and management of the Family Group's real estate portfolio in Japan and Singapore.
+Rikhi joined the Thakral Family Group of companies (the "Family Group") in 1979 and is presently an Executive Director overseeing the Family Group's property division, and is jointly responsible for the development and management of the Family Group's real estate portfolio in Japan and Singapore.
 He has extended experience of doing business in a number of Southeast Asian countries.

 Rikhi is also the Founder and CEO of In-Sewa Foundation, a non-profit organisation dedicated to humanitarian and social activities.
 He has been conferred Honorary Doctorate in Humanity by University of Cambodia as well as Vietnam National University for his significant humanitarian work in Indo-China.
-Rikhi has been awarded Development Medal No. 1 by the President of Laos and is an Honorary Member of the Board of Trustees of The University of Cambodia.
-Mr Anil Moolchand Daryanani is the Chief Financial Officer ("CFO") and has overall responsibility for the financial functions at the Group including reporting, risk management, internal controls, financial planning, treasury and taxation with additional responsibilities for the legal, corporate secretarial and information technology functions.
-Prior to his appointment as CFO, Anil was the Group Financial Controller.
+Rikhi has been awarded Development Medal No.1 by the President of Laos and is an Honorary Member of the Board of Trustees of The University of Cambodia.